What is Browser Sandboxing

 Sandboxing can be classified into three different types:

-An application sandbox allows running untrusted software in a safe location and observing it to detect any malicious components in it.
+- Application Sandbox: An application sandbox allows running untrusted software in a safe location and observing it to detect malicious components.

-A web browser sandbox allows running web applications in isolated environments to block any browser-based malware from spreading to the network.
+- Web Browser Sandbox: A web browser sandbox allows running web applications in isolated environments to prevent browser-based malware from spreading to the network.

-A security sandbox lets you observe and analyze threats in an isolated and safe environment.
+- Security Sandbox: A security sandbox lets you observe and analyze threats in an isolated, safe environment.

 Why is Sandboxing Essential?